Hartford police officer arrested, suspended for assault

 HARTFORD, Conn.
-(WTNH) — A Hartford Police officer was arrested today at approximately 7:20 a.m. after the Hartford Police Department was notified of an off-duty incident.
+(WTNH) — A Hartford Police officer was arrested Sunday morning after the Hartford Police Department was notified of an off-duty incident.

 An investigation by the supervisor of the Major Crimes Division and members of Internal Affairs alleges that Officer Joven Gonzalez, 26, of Windsor, assaulted a former domestic partner and her acquaintance at a motel in the city.
 The incident allegedly occurred during the early morning hours.